AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 {% newthought 'To an adolescent,' %} pornography first appears as a substitute for sex—a digital e-cig to the analog cigarette—made of equal parts joy and disappointment.
-Smut is a bootlegged copy of the “real” thing, jarring and filmed at uncomfortable angles, to be enjoyed secretly as a young adult sketches out her place in the world.
+Smut is billed as a bootlegged copy of the “real” thing: jarring, filmed at uncomfortable angles, and enjoyed secretly as one sketches out their place in the sexual universe.

+But for those who have experienced both, even this bootlegged promise fails to hold.
+Pornography is not sex or even sex-like.
+Nor does it have any serious pretense to the contrary.
+To see Picasso’s Cubist nudes as inferior imitations of the female form is to misunderstand how his intentionally distorted versions should be evaluated in their own rights.
+They are what they are and aren’t  what they aren’t.
+Similarly, it is by looking past the disillusionment at the fundamental gulf between smut and sex, that we understand the true appeal of pornography.

+At its core is an exchange, wherein an experience whose pleasure is intrinsically linked to imagination and risk (of physical intimacy and emotional vulnerability) is traded for a replicable procedure with a predictable payoff.
+The essence of pornography is thus, bureaucracy.

+How else would you describe the following interaction?
+Individuals, in looking for an outlet for their desire, seek not other humans but instead schedule private appointments in front of a terminal.
+Sitting or lying before screens, they access a centralized database, a hub of pornography as it were, to browse for the appropriate files, which have been prepared by a network of anonymous—often literally faceless—functionaries who contribute to this repository.
+Simply viewing the file can be enough for satiation, with the accompanying of onanism purely optional.
+After access is complete, their view data is logged as a signal to the network to restructure its recommendations and acquire new content.
+The **Other** of the intimate companion/counterparty is replaced by the impersonal **Other** of a  sex bureaucracy.

+{% newthought 'When one imagines th,' %}.
+And to be sure, the sex bureaucracy, a term coined by a California Law Review article does exist.
+In the wake, direct efforts to create separate hannel.

+And much like any attempt to create

+prolific pornographer of the Federal Reserve.

+it has to be ridiculous because if it is serious, a reminder, it all falls apart.
+Porn works, even if you don’t believe in it—precisely because you don’t believe in it.

+the decentralized bureaucracy, which we call the market.

+the sex bureaucracy, more so than as a formal  is the most potent form os sexual regulation.

+they realize that porn is not simply a inferior imitation of something else.

+ masturbation

  a schema which, may not be possible to realize in full, but neverthless the only one.